 For 2014 Monthly RAR, the 2014 System RA template contains summary sheets for both Year Ahead and Month Ahead compliance, and LSEs are required to use the 2014 System RA Template to demonstrate compliance with 2014 Month Ahead RAR.
 The month ahead summary tab of the template is automated to perform the Month Ahead RA requirement checks.
 For 2014 Local RA Reallocations: LSEs are required to use the California Energy Commission’s (CEC) 2014 MA load forecast template to revise their forecasts through August 2014 twice during 2014.
 Please consult the schedule in Section 2 of this guide.

+Pursuant to D.13-06-024 System and Local RA obligations are again being rounded off to the whole MW value.
+For values that are at or over 0.5 MW the obligation is rounded up to the next MW and down to the prior Megawatt when the obligation is at 0.49 MW or below.
+The convention adopted in D.12-6-025, which rounded off the obligation to the nearest tenth of a MW, is no longer effective.

-System and Local RA obligations Notification of LSE RA obligation
+Notification of LSE RA obligation

 Each LSE was notified by the CEC/CPUC Energy Division of their Local and System RAR, as well as their DR and CAM allocations.
 This notification process consisted of four parts.